 You are worth every effort to better yourself, your life and your overall well-being.
 You are an incredible human being of possibilities, you are the master of your own mind.

 Alla Abdin is a writer, thinker, philosopher and an eternal student of life.
 Alla is one of the regular contributors to Psychreg.
-More recently, she appeared on Psychreg Podcast to talk about about some of her experiences and life research related to narcissism and Narcissistic Personality Disorder.
 You can connect with her on Twitter @